jfy133/eager1-tips-and-tricks/docs/setup.md

 # Setting Up An EAGER Run

-This page presumes you are roughyl familiar what each step of a NGS pipeline does.
+This page presumes you are roughly familiar what each step of a NGS pipeline does.

-## Input Files Window (Select input *.fq/.fq.gz Files)

-This menu is aimed at describing the nature of your input data.
-You should make sure you know what your input files are - in terms of number of FASTQ files per sample, and what naming format they are in.
+## Before you start

+Make sure you know your how your libraries have been constructed (e.g. UDG treated, capture data?) and sequenced.

+## File Organisation

 All FASTQ files from the same sample should be in a sample specific directory.
 You should _not_ mix FASTQ files from different samples.
 You should also make sure all the file names are in the same format.
 This should follow the Illumina default of: